Skip to Content

 Explore Key West by bike with Key Lime Bike Tours © Coupleofmen.com

-Even though that special point of interest, in the form of a giant red, brown, and black striped concrete buoy, is a popular photo motif, and the queue of tourists waiting for THE snapshot was correspondingly long, we contented ourselves with a photo as we drove by.
+Even though that particular point of interest, in the form of a giant red, brown, and black striped concrete buoy, is a popular photo motif, and the queue of tourists waiting for THE snapshot was correspondingly long, we contented ourselves with a photo as we drove by.

 Most Southern Point of continental USA in Key West © Coupleofmen.com